 Finishing the wall

 Now, it's time to apply a finish to the wood so that it will be long lasting.
-A clear waterproof sealant is great for preventing the panels from swelling and staining with damp.
+A clear waterproof sealant is great for preventing the panels from swelling and staining with damp, thanks to wood finishes direct promo code.
 Alternatively, paint the panels with a matte or glossy color that appeals to you.
 This will cover the natural grain but could look great.

 The safety of your panels